This post may contain affiliate links. See full disclosure here.

 A few things we’re doing to make our kitchen movement friendly:

 - Roll-out cabinet organizers.
-This is great for being able to have needed appliances in an easy to access manner but still provides a need of movement to get to.
-Appliance garages are very common for things like a food processor but eliminate the movement by only having us slide things back and forth.
+This is great for being able to have needed appliances in an easy to access manner.
+This still provides a need of movement to get to.
+Appliance garages are very common but eliminate the movement by only having us slide things back and forth.
 Plus I would lose valuable (limited) counter space with an appliance garage.

 - A folding step-stool is wonderful for reaching higher open shelves and upper cabinets.
 Instead of relegating never used items to these places I pull out the step-stool as needed.
 We place things that we do need on these shelves choosing to get rid of those never used items.
 It tucks away near the fridge when not in use.